 The former Jo March and her husband Professor Bhaer operate the Plumfield School for homeless boys.
 One of the boys, Nat, invites Dan, a street kid, to come to the school, where the boys are all loved and well cared for.
 Dan is a young tough, but his heart is good, and when he is accused of theft at the school, Jo continues to believe in him and that the true thief will be found out.Written by

 Jim Beaver <email@example.com>

 This film received its initial television broadcast Saturday 3 February 1940 on New York City's pioneer, still experimental, television station W2XBS.
-Post-WWII television audiences got their next look at it on the East Coast in New York City Monday 16 December 1946 on the DuMont Television Network's WABD (Channel 5) and on the West Coast, in Los Angeles, Sunday 5 October 1947 on KTLA (Channel 5).
+Post-WWII television audiences got their next look at it in New York City Monday 16 December 1946 on the DuMont Television Network's WABD (Channel 5), in Washington DC Sunday 28 September 1947 on WNBW (Channel 4), in Los Angeles, Sunday 5 October 1947 on KTLA (Channel 5), in Chicago Thursday 4 March 1948 on WBKB (Channel 4), in Baltimore Saturday 3 July 1948 on WBAL (Channel 11) , in Lowell MA (serving the Boston Area) Saturday 17 July 1948 on WBZ (Channel 4), in Philadelphia Sunday 12 December 1948 on WCAU (Channel 10), in Detroit Thursday 28 April 1949 on WXYZ (Channel 7), and in Cincinnati Monday 15 August 1949 on WKRC (Channel 11).
 See more »

 This version is the best rendering of Ms. Alcott's story, "Little Men."
 The acting was believable, especially from the young stars.
 Frank Darro was an excellent choice, having that "rough look" but a tender side as well.